Using lessons learned from Ebola, experts are preparing for a coronavirus outbreak in Africa

 “We are avidly learning from what is unfolding in the northern hemisphere,” said Otto Chabikuli, the director of global health, population, and nutrition for the public health group FHI360.
 “The transmissions patterns, which groups are vulnerable, which are less vulnerable.”

 In Africa, the pandemic is in its early days.
 As of Thursday, there were somewhere around 100 cases on the continent.
 So right now, aid workers are focusing on disseminating information to prevent the spread of the disease.
 Christopher Tidey, a communications specialist at UNICEF, said that his group is working closely with schools so that children can bring home fliers about preventative measures and symptom recognition, and teachers can contact health authorities if a child says a family member is ill.
-Linda Venczel, director of the global health group PATH, underscored the importance of clear communication early on—both to inform communities and establish trust.
+Linda Venczel, director of global health security at the international aid group PATH, underscored the importance of clear communication early on—both to inform communities and establish trust.
 “We need to assure people they won’t lose communication with family members if they need to go into quarantine or a clinic,” she said.
 During past outbreaks, workers found that separation from family was chief among patients’ worries.

 The task of preparing an entire continent for a global pandemic is daunting.
 But many of the aid groups I talked to told me they have a secret weapon in the neediest communities: Their carefully laid groundwork from the Ebola outbreak of 2014-2016, which resulted in 28,600 cases and 11,325 deaths worldwide.
 In 2018, I wrote about a health hub that Venczel and her team had started in the Democratic Republic of the Congo, where a new Ebola outbreak had emerged.
 The center monitored indicators like school attendance and pharmacy sales to track the spread of the disease.
 They deployed satellite mapping technology to figure out where to send emergency response teams.
 Venczel believes that measures like these made a big difference in preventing the spread of the disease—the outbreak finally appears to be under control, with no new cases for nearly a month.
 Now, says Venczel, the team is readying the center to respond to COVID-19.
 With the mapping tools, “we zoom into areas that we know are at risk,” she says.
 “That really helps for planning.”